What is Licensing and How can I Benefit?

 (1) Help you license assets that you already own the rights to.

-(2) Develop your technical knowledge and expertise into products that could be licensed.
+(2) Develop your technical knowledge and expertise into products that could be sold and licensed.

 You might think licensing sounds complicated or you really don't have anything to license.
 However, when you consider the following examples, potential products from personal and business knowledge are all around you.